wedaa-tech/jhipster-blueprints/generator-jhipster-angular/generators/angular/templates/README.md

 Component details:
 <%_ if (oauth2) { _%>
-- Keycloak as Identity Management - `docker compose -f docker/keycloak.yml up -d`
+- Keycloak as Identity Management - `npm run docker:keycloak:up`
 <%_ } _%>

 <%_ if (eureka) { _%>